tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 **Problem of the Day:** [Vehicles Part II](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/vehicle_modules)

 * Human Learning
-  * Pair Programming discussion
+  * Pair Programming pros and cons (now that we have experience)
   * Coding a new application is more about debugging and troubleshooting than we think at first
 * Debugging
-  * Read the error messages.
+  * Read the error messages
+  * Squint and think hard
   * `puts` statements
   * `byebug`
 * Random topics
   * You can return objects when true/false is expected (e.g. `ship.fire_at(x, y)`)
-  * Show how easy refactoring is with good tests.
-Move arrays out to methods.
-Then modify the set of gifts which can be passed in.
   * Ternary operator (e.g. `object.is_true? ?
 "Yes" : "No" `)
 * OO: `public` vs `private`
   * Example: Daisy is a Builder.
 She has many steps she takes to build a house.
   * We don't want to micromanage her and tell her HOW to build the house; we just want to tell her to build it and let her figure out the details.
   * Tell, don't ask
-  * Calling private methods with `.send()`
-  * `protected` keyword
   * Class variables - DON'T
 * Inheritance - is-a
 * Modules - acts-like-a/has-a-role